andrew-boutin/dndtextapi/docs/USESCASES.md

 User wants to get a single public Channel.

-- GET /channels/id
+- GET /channels/:id

 User wants to get story Messages from public Channel.

-- GET /messages?channelID=id?msgType=story
+- GET /channels/:id/messages?msgType=story

 User wants to sign out.
 TODO: 1

 - GET /logout TODO: 1

+User wants to get all of their Characters.
+TODO:

+User wants to get a single Character of theirs.
+TODO:

 ## Channel Members